Before you add a little fuzzbutt to your family, ask yourself this question: ‘How much do ferrets cost?’

 You should be able to put something together for less than $50.
 You can get a second hand ferret cage.
 Again, depending on what you want, this can be really cheap or still rather expensive.

 Ferrets can suffer from a range of health problems.
 So expect to see a vet.
 If you’re lucky (like me), vet visits will only be necessary for standard vaccinations.
 The first vaccinations will cost around $75.
 When they were 4 years old, I also had my fuzzbutts teeth cleaned by the dentist (about $80/ferret).
 Apparently biting human skin is not a good alternative to brushing ferret teeth…

 Neutering, which is highly recommended to prevent smell and aggression, costs between $46 to $80.
 Spaying, which is vital if you’re not going te be breeding, costs between $74 to $100.
 Prices will vary from one vet to another.
+You can use different payment methods.
 However, I strongly advice you to choose a vet specialized in ferrets.
 Fuzzies have special health problems regular vets might not be aware of.
 It’s also quite tricky to sedate them for an operation.
 So if you have to pay $10 more for a specialist, please do so.

 Set aside $800 to $1000 for emergency vet costs.